ExtremeAddons/extreme_pbr_docs/docs/_build/html/_sources/material_override.rst.txt

-In this situation, no Material Override has been applied. **Add From** is used to choose where you want to take the material to apply as a shader overlay.
+In this situation, no Material Override has been applied. **Add From** is used to choose where you want to take the material to apply as a Material Override.

 Add From Library allows you to add the Material Override directly from the Extreme PBR library, just select the material you want to apply, from the Extreme PBR library then from the :ref:`mp_material_browser` , and press the button